 For most people, bonds and equity (common stock) are the usual options for investment.
 We have already discussed these two asset classes lengthily.
-For a refresher course, here’s our primer on Stock Trading and Investing while here is a tutorial on Bonds and Fixed Income.
+For a refresher course, here’s our primer on Stock Trading and Investing while here’s our tutorial on Bonds and Fixed Income.

-We now talk about an alternative investment option: Preferred Stocks or Preferred Shares.
+Let’s now talk about an alternative investment option: Preferred Stocks, also known as Preferred Shares.

 What are Preferred Stocks?